 for backyard gardens… and fairy vacation destinations… right outside your door.

-While you are building your house you can imagine what the fairy that moves in will be like.
+While you are building your fairy playhouse you can imagine what the fairy that moves in will be like.
 Is she tall and skinny?
-Short and pudgey?
+Short and pudgy?
 Does she cook?
 What does she wear?
 Maybe your fairy is a boy!
 It is so much more fun to build a house when you know who you are building it for.

 2. Create your own backyard game of Kerplunk.

-Test your hand and eye coordination with a giant backyard game of Kerplunk – All you need are some plastic balls, some chicken wire, bamboo skewers and a platform of some sort (you can even use a milk crate)!
+Test your hand and eye coordination with a giant backyard game of Kerplunk – All you need are some plastic balls, some chicken wire, bamboo skewers, and a platform of some sort (you can even use a milk crate)!
 There is something about playing organized games together.
-As you play the games you chat!
-It’s building memories and interactions!
+While playing the game, teenagers can chat!
+It’s building memories and interactions with backyard fun!

 3. How about a fun game of Jenga in your backyard?
-A great idea if you don’t have much lawn!
+A great idea if you don’t have much play space!

 4. Make A Set of Backyard Dominos

 This is a fun project that everyone can help out with.
-Add your own creative flair so you know who’s domino is who’s.
-At the end you will have a full set of Yard Dominos. – Aren’t these just gorgeous?
+Add your own creativity flair so you know who’s domino is who’s.
+In the end, you will have a full set of Yard Dominos. – Aren’t these just gorgeous?

 Being outside is always beneficial – but make it a “super-good-time” with a game of Backyard Bowling – Regular bowling just is NOT as much fun!
 We promise!
 This gigantic bowling game is a crazy blast!
 All you need is the giant ball, and some pins (or people) to knock over.

-You don’t have to sleep on the ground with a Tent Cot. – Go camping in your own backyard with luxury!
+You don’t have to sleep on the ground with a Tent Cot. – Go camping or a movie night in your own backyard with comfort and luxury!
 I look back on those backyard nights with fondness and am thrilled to pass the tradition on to my own kids!
 All the fun of camping and mom still gets her own bed!
 My folks were geniuses!

 7. Build a Pergola of Swings in your backyard!

-You’ll be swinging and smiling with this Pergola of Swings – Check out how this family made a backyard destination with a massive set of swings!
-I can see many marshmallow roasting nights and singing campfire songs out here!
+You’ll be swinging and smiling with this Pergola of Swings – Check out how this family made a backyard destination with a massive swing set!
+I can see many marshmallows roasting nights and singing campfire songs, or swinging couch with pillows, a blanket, and a good book to read out here!

 8. Update your Backyard In A Weekend